EdwardBrodskiy/Personalized-Finance-Assistant/README.md

 So most of your low level rules such as the one shown in the prior section can exist in the first group.
 A higher level tags is best described by looking at the most critical high level tag which is already implemented for you.
 The "Automated" tag tells the classifier that this row does not need further clarification from the user meaning it will not be shown in the manual classification stage.
-Here is a reduced version of how it is implemented:
+Here is a reduced version of how this higher level tag is
+implemented:
 ```json
 {
   "Automatic": {